KennethLangedal/DPA25_CUP/exercise_sheet_3_5/README.md

 ## The Distributed and Parallel Algorithms Cup

-This is the second problem included in the **completely optional** implementation challenge for the lecture.
+This is the third problem included in the **completely optional** implementation challenge for the lecture.
 If you choose to submit your implementation, we will run your code on one of the large machines (likely an AMD 128-core CPU), and you will be able to see how your code performs.
 It is strongly recommended to take part, even if you do not intend to compete for first place.
 Spending time to optimize small parts of code like this is an important learning experience for writing more efficient parallel code.
 The students in the two best teams (with a maximum of two people per team) will also walk away with the prestigious Algorithm Engineering coffee cup.
 The rest of the results will be anonymous, so you do not have to worry about getting a bad placement.

 ### Scoring